freenas/freenas-docs/userguide/intro.rst

 * Several dozen DDNS providers have been added to :menuselection:`Services --> DDNS`.

+The following major features have been added:

+* :ref:`Cloud Credentials` has been added to :ref:`System`.
+This can be used to provide a secure connection to a cloud services providers.
+  Supported services include Amazon S3, Backblaze B2, and Google Cloud Storage.

+* :ref:`Cloud Sync` has been added to :ref:`Tasks` and can be used to synchronize files or directories to remote cloud storage providers.

 The following base applications have been updated or added:

 * The Dojo Tookit has been updated to version 1.12.2.